 One of the best midlevel characters is a female math whiz who goes from working on the math behind the Apollo program to becoming the first woman in the control room.
-Then there’s Trudy Olson, a character based on the real wife of Apollo astronaut Gordon Cooper.
-Nixon personally requests Trudy be added to the training group of female astronauts for two reasons: She can fly a plane, and she’s hot as hell and would look great on a magazine cover.
+Then there’s Tracy Stevens, a character based on Trudy Olson, the real wife of actual Apollo astronaut Gordon Cooper.
+Nixon personally requests Tracy be added to the training group of female astronauts for two reasons: She can fly a plane, and she’s hot as hell and would look great on a magazine cover.

 America is great again